surizom/kafka-tp/README.md

 # How to test
-- Set the KAFKA_DIR variable pointing toward your kafka installation (in .bashrc/.zshrc, for example)
+- In the Makefile, set the KAFKA_DIR variable pointing toward your kafka installation
-- run `make init`
+- run `make start-zookeeper`
-- run `make start-streams`
+- run `make start-kafka`

 # Reinitialization
 - run `make clean`